nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/request-flows/create.md

 This section provides a detailed walkthrough of what happens when a user creates a new package revision.
 This example demonstrates how the concepts from Design Rationale, Functionality, and Interactions come together in practice.

+{{% alert title="Note" color="primary" %}}

+This section provides representative examples of how the Engine processes requests internally.
+These examples illustrate the typical patterns and interactions - they are not meant to exhaustively document every possible operation.

+Understanding one or two key flows (like creating a package) provides insight into how all Engine operations work, as they follow similar patterns.

+{{% /alert %}}

 ## User Perspective

 ```bash